cdhassell/freeseat4wp/README.md

 <li>A new plugin has been added that requires the user to be logged in to WP, and stores and retrieves the user name and address details in the WP user account.

-<li>A new plugin has been added to record user purchase information in a civicrm database.
+<li>A new plugin has been added to record shows as events and users as event participants in a civicrm database.

+<li>A new plugin has been added to allow the admin user to print theatre tickets on a Boca FGL21 ticket printer.
+This incorporates a java applet from the excellent QZ-print project (https://code.google.com/p/jzebra) to permit output to a local printer from the browser.
+This requires some additional setup as described in the plugin README file.
+Users may also want to try their hand at supporting different brands of ticket printers by copying and modifying this code.
+If you do this, please share the result here.

 <li>A new installation routine creates the database tables and loads example data and configuration options.
 An uninstall file drops all freeseat tables and deletes the options.